Important Concepts

 Matching k-ID Permissions to Game Features

 Permissions in the k-ID Global Compliance Database represent classifications of game features that are addressed in regulations in one or more jurisdisctions worldwide.
 Permissions are configured in the Publisher Portal for the game.
-Each k-ID Permission that matches a game feature should be enabled in the k-ID Developer Portal (shown below).
+Each k-ID Permission that matches a game feature should be enabled in the k-ID Publisher Portal (shown below).
 The k-ID Permissions chosen will be presented to parents to enable or disable when they give consent for a child to play a game.

 Below is an example of what a parent sees when granting consent in the k-ID Family Portal.

-When displaying features in the game that are mapped to k-ID Permissions, the Session should be checked to see whether the feature is enabled, and whether the player is allowed to turn it on.
+should be checked to see whether the feature is enabled, and whether the player is allowed to turn it on.
 More details about how to handle k-ID permissions are covered in the Permissions section of the documentation.

 The table below lists the avaialble permissions that can be managed in the Publisher Portal: